sqlxpert/stay-stopped-aws-rds-aurora/README.md

 - No data storage other than in the queues and the log, both of which have configurable retention periods.

-- A retry mechanism (every 9 minutes) and a time limit (24 hours), to increase the likelihood that a database will be stopped as intended.
+- A retry mechanism (every 9 minutes) and limit (160 total times, which is 24 hours), to increase the likelihood that a database will be stopped as intended but prevent endless retries.

 - A concurrency limit, to prevent exhaustion of available Lambda resources.